llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/32_software_setup.md

 ### maintenance_entrance / maintenance_exit

 This dictionaries define which april tag IDs correspond to the entrance / exit of the maintenance area.
 This information is needed to detect when a Duckiebot enters or leaves the maintenance area.

-### calibration_station: entrances, exits

-If a calibration area is used, these parameters define the entrance / exit of it.